-Normally, this hinge joint moves smoothly due to a protective covering called articular cartilage.
+Normally, this ball and socket joint moves smoothly due to a protective covering called articular cartilage.
 However, the articular cartilage can sometimes become damaged.
 This is usually caused by osteoarthritis, also known as 'wear and tear' arthritis.
 Over time, the cartilage becomes thinner, and the surfaces of the joint become rougher.
 This causes symptoms such as pain, swelling and stiffness which can limit how well and how far you can walk.

-Knee replacement surgery is usually offered if you have severe osteoarthritis (severe pain that has lasted a long time and/or other things have not helped).
+Hip replacement surgery is usually offered if you have severe osteoarthritis (severe pain that has lasted a long time and/or swelling and stiffness).